PhilipCoder/WillCore.UI/README.md

 The repeat binding binds an element to an array.
 The element with it's children will be duplicated for every item in the array.
 An iterator function can be used to bind the children of the element.
 A temporary proxy is passed to the iterator function that can be used for the binding of the child elements.

-_A repeat binding need the following assignments to complete assignment:_
+_A repeat binding needs the following assignments to complete assignment:_

 Type | Description
 ------------ | -------------